wangxiang4/wangxiang4/README.md

 <h3> 👉🏼 about me </h3>
 <h6>Birthday:20000-9-30</h6>
 I started coming into contact with computers when I was 15 years old.
-It was also since then that I had the first computer in my life.
+It was also since then that I had the firstcomputer in my life.
 From then on, I fell in love with this colorful virtual world.
 What I am different from most of my peers around me is that what I like is tossing about computers.
 When I saw the operating system, I wondered how it was installed.
 At that time, I remember that I bought a lot of CDs for operating windows system.
 Basically, I often change an operating system to play.
 After two years of ordeal, I found